 Further, the ongoing third-party challenges to regulatory decisions or orders has reduced the efficiency of the regulatory regime as the implementation of the orders can be delayed resulting in uncertainty and interruption to business of the crude oil and natural gas industry.
-See "Industry Conditions - Climate Change Regulations" and "Industry Conditions - Curtailment".
 Recently, the federal government and certain provincial governments have taken steps to initiate protocols and regulations to limit the release of methane from oil and natural gas operations.
-Such draft regulations and protocols may require additional expenditures or otherwise negatively impact crude oil and natural gas operations.
-A natural gas operations and may affect the Company's business and financial condition.
+Such draft regulations and protocols may require additional expenditures or otherwise negatively impact crude oil and natural gas operations and may affect the Company's business and financial condition.
 See "Industry Conditions - Climate Change Regulation".
-Further, in response to widening pricing differentials, the Government of Alberta implemented production curtailment (see "Industry Conditions - Curtailment").